wekeo/ai4EM_MOOC/README.md

     git clone https://github.com/wekeo/ai4EM_MOOC.git
 ```

-NOTE: You would not have the fast access provided by the Harmonized Data Access as part of the WEkEO infrastructure if you want to execute in your own local machine.
+**NOTE**: You would not have the fast access provided by the Harmonized Data Access as part of the WEkEO infrastructure if you want to execute in your own local machine.

 In case you want to copy the repository in a local folder of your Gitlab, you would need to register for a [WEkEO](www.wekeo.eu) account and enter the JupyterHub - then follow the instructions below.